NordicPlayground/TechDocs-style-guide/docs/capitalization.md

   * Example: Nordic-certified technician.
 * Maintain the original capitalization for brand names, such as CamelCase or internal capitalization, even when used within a sentence or heading.
   * Example: "nRF Connect SDK should retain CamelCase."

+## Input device controls

+Capitalize names of physical keys, buttons, and hardware controls:

+* Treat individual key names as proper nouns.
+  * Example: "Press the Return key to confirm."
+  * Example: "Hold the Shift key while clicking."
+* Capitalize combined keystrokes using the plus sign or hyphen.
+  * Example: "Use Alt+Tab to switch windows."
+  * Example: "Enter Ctrl-C to terminate the process."
+* Apply the same principle to hardware buttons and switches on development boards.
+  * Example: "Press the Reset button on the nRF52840 DK."
+  * Example: "Toggle the Power switch to enable the circuit."

+## Technical notation

+Follow these capitalization rules for specialized technical notation:

+* Keep "x" lowercase in hexadecimal addresses and memory values.
+  * Example: "The register address is 0x4000."
+  * Example: "Write 0xFF to clear the buffer."
+* Maintain lowercase "x" in architecture designations.
+  * Example: "Compatible with x86 and x64 architectures."
+* Use lowercase "x" when expressing physical dimensions.
+  * Example: "The PCB measures 40x30 millimeters."
+* Keep "p" lowercase in pin designations that use this convention.
+  * Example: "Connect to p0.13 for GPIO control."

+## Variables and placeholders

+Maintain lowercase formatting for placeholders and variables that users replace with actual values:

+* Keep placeholder text lowercase unless it contains terms normally capitalized.
+  * Example: "Enter your <username> in the login field."
+  * Example: "Replace <device_id> with your actual device identifier."
+  * Example: "Specify the <BoardName> parameter" (when "Name" requires capitalization).
+* Apply this rule to command syntax, configuration examples, and API documentation.
+  * Example: "Run `nrfutil device list --serial <serial_number>`."

+## Physical component labels

+Capitalize labels on physical hardware components when documenting their operation:

+* Treat physical labels and markings as proper nouns.
+  * Example: "Locate the LED labeled Status on the development kit."
+  * Example: "Connect the cable to the Debug port."
+  * Example: "The Mode switch controls operating states."
+* Match the exact capitalization shown on the physical device when possible.

 ## Cross-references and UI labels